harshitjaiswal27/MERN-STACK-APP/README.md

 # MERN-STACK-APP
-An Exercise tracker application created to practice MERN Stack.
+* An Exercise tracker application created to practice MERN Stack.
+* Includes CRUD Operations on Database.

 ### Instructions to Run :